Hope Mirrlees, 1887 – 1978

 Hope Mirrlees and Jane Harrison (Newnham College Archives, Cambridge University)

-Hope Mirrlees was a pioneering Modernist writer and the partner of British classicist, Jane Ellen Harrison, with whom she resided at 4 rue de Chevreuse from 1922 – 1925.
-Raised in Scotland and South Africa, Mirrlees studied at the Royal Academy of Dramatic Art in London before enrolling at Newnham College, Cambridge University, to study Greek with Harrison.
-The two lived together from 1913 until Harrison's death in 1928.
-Despite an age difference of 37 years, Harrison and Mirrlees shared a deep connection and a love of learning foreign languages.
-They studied Spanish and Russian together, produced two Russian translations as a pair, and Mirrlees even earned a Diploma in Russian from the École des Langues Orientales (today’s Institut National des Langues et Civilisations Orientales – INALCO) while they lived in Paris.
+Born Helen Mirrlees in Kent in 1887, she became a pioneering Modernist writer and the partner of British classicist Jane Ellen Harrison.
+Raised in Scotland and South Africa, Mirrlees studied at the Royal Academy of Dramatic Art in London before attending Newnham College, Cambridge, to study Greek under Harrison.
+The two lived together from 1913 until Harrison's death in 1928, first residing in a Paris hotel at 3 rue de Beaune (1913–1919), and later at the American University Women’s Club (1922–1925).
+Despite their 37-year age difference, Harrison and Mirrlees shared a profound connection and a mutual passion for learning languages.
+Together, they studied Spanish and Russian, collaborated on two Russian translations, and Mirrlees even earned a Diploma in Russian from the École des Langues Orientales (now INALCO) while they lived in Paris.

 Mirrlees and Harrison in Paris in 1915, Newnham College Archives, Cambridge University

-Mirrlees published her 600-line Paris: A Poem with Leonard and Virginia Woolf's Hogarth Press in 1920.
-A truly Modernist text that depicts the French capital in its recovery from WWI, it supposedly influenced two close friends of Mirrlees, Virginia Woolf and T.S.
+In her early twenties, Mirrlees published Paris: A Poem, a 600-line work released by Leonard and Virginia Woolf’s Hogarth Press in 1920.
+This Modernist piece, capturing the French capital in its post-WWI recovery, is believed to have influenced her friends Virginia Woolf and T.S.
 Eliot.
-"Set within a single day, it features a collage of overheard snatches of conversation on the newly-opened Metro, children’s games, ancient Greek jokes, French double entendres, musical notation, advertising jingles, memorials carved into gravestones, the cries of street vendors and much more."
-(Newnham College News, Nov.
-18, 2016)
+Paris unfolds over a single day, presenting a collage of the city’s sounds and sights: fragments of overheard conversations on the newly opened Metro, children’s games, ancient Greek jokes, French double entendres, musical notations, advertising jingles, inscriptions on gravestones, street vendors’ calls, and much more (Newnham College News, Nov.
+18, 2016).
+For an analysis of the poem, listen to poet Sandeep Parmar's BBC podcast, New Generation Thinkers.

-Mirrlees wrote fiction, including three novels, as well as non-fiction, notably a biography of Sir Robert Bruce Cotton published in 1962.
-In addition to Eliot and Woolf, she counted among her friends Gertrude Stein, Bertrand Russell, and Lady Ottoline Morrell.
-After Harrison's death, Mirrlees converted to Catholicism, moved to South Africa for 15 years (1948 – 1963), and quietly lived out the rest of her days in England until she passed away at the age of 91 in 1978.
+Mirrlees went on to write both fiction, including three novels, and non-fiction, most notably a 1962 biography of Sir Robert Bruce Cotton.
+In addition to her friendships with T.S.
+Eliot and Virginia Woolf, she was close with Gertrude Stein, Bertrand Russell, and Lady Ottoline Morrell.
+Following Jane Ellen Harrison’s death, Mirrlees converted to Catholicism and spent 15 years living in South Africa (1948 – 1963) before returning to England, where she lived quietly until her death at the age of 91 in 1978.

 Sources